Loading...

 How to consume chicken, white rice (long grain, unenriched, parboiled, cooked) without glucose spikes

-Add non-starchy vegetables such as broccoli, spinach, or kale to your meal.
-These can help slow down the absorption of carbohydrates.
+Add a generous portion of non-starchy vegetables to your meal, such as broccoli, spinach, or kale.
+These can help slow down the absorption of glucose.

-Swap white rice for brown rice.
-It contains more fiber, which can help moderate blood sugar levels.
+Substitute white rice with brown rice to introduce more fiber, which can aid in moderating blood sugar levels.

-Reduce the portion size of white rice and increase the portion of vegetables to balance the meal.
+Reduce the portion size of white rice and increase the amount of chicken and vegetables to balance your macronutrient intake.

 healthspan-mbl